Personal Finance

 For a Future Earnings Agreement, you pay back a fixed percentage of your salary over a certain threshold, for a pre-defined number of repayments.
 This will be based on your predicted future earnings.

 Unlike a traditional student loan, interest is not added.
 Instead, the lower your earnings post-study, the less you pay back.
 Alternatively, the more you earn, the more you end up paying back.
+You could end up paying more for an FEA, if your post-study income is higher than expected.
+For example, you might have an agreement with the following terms:

 FAQs